yuyln/Overdamped-Particles-Pinning/README.md

 g++ -std=c++11 -O3 -I ./FileParser -I ./Profiler -I ./headers -Dmethod -o program main.cpp
 ```

+Other potential forms can be used as well, just by making the correct adjusts to `Pinning` class.

 TODO:
 - [X] Save/Load system, for backup and use less space.
 - [X] Output simulation data.